Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ![Question 35](images/question35.jpg)

-- [ ] Users that assume an IAM role with a logical ID that begins with "Production" are prevented from running the update-stack command.
+- [ ] Users that assume an IAM role with a logical ID that begins with `Production` are prevented from running the update-stack command.
-- [x] Users can update all resources in the stack except for resources that have a logical ID that begins with "Production".
+- [x] Users can update all resources in the stack except for resources that have a logical ID that begins with `Production`.
-- [ ] Users can update all resources in the stack except for resources that have an attribute that begins with "Production".
+- [ ] Users can update all resources in the stack except for resources that have an attribute that begins with `Production`.
-- [ ] Users in an IAM group with a logical ID that begins with "Production" are prevented from running the update-stack command.
+- [ ] Users in an IAM group with a logical ID that begins with `Production` are prevented from running the update-stack command.

 ### A SysOps administrator is deploying an application on 10 Amazon EC2 instances.
 The application must be highly available.
 The instances must be placed on distinct underlying hardware.
 What should the SysOps administrator do to meet these requirements?